 After being defeated by the CCP in 1949 on the mainland, the ROC’s nationalist government, led by Chiang Kai-shek, retreated to the island of Taiwan, which was returned to China from Japanese occupation in 1945.
 The Republic of China has remained Taiwan’s official name since then.
 Meanwhile, the CCP established the communist regime, the People’s Republic of China (PRC), on the mainland in 1949.

-As the communist regime held commemoration events, including a military parade in Beijing to celebrate the “CCP-led victory against Japanese invasion,” Taipei’s top China-policy maker warned its people to be vigilant against the CCP’s distortion of history and threats against the island nation.
+As the communist regime holds commemoration events, including a military parade in Beijing on Sept.
+3 to celebrate the “CCP-led victory against Japanese invasion,” Taipei’s top China-policy maker warned the people of Taiwan to be vigilant against the CCP’s distortion of history and threats against the island nation.

-Taiwan’s Mainland Affairs Council Minister Chiu Chui-cheng pointed out in a video released by his office on Aug.
-15 that the PRC did not exist during WWII.
+Taiwan’s Mainland Affairs Council Minister, Chiu Chui-cheng, pointed out in a video released by his office on Aug.
+15 that the PRC did not exist during World War II.

 “The Chinese Communist regime has repeatedly distorted the facts in recent years, claiming that the war against Japan was led by the Communist Party, and has even fabricated the notion that Taiwan belongs to the People’s Republic of China,” Chiu said.